colindembovsky/colindembovsky.github.io/_posts/2025-11-25-building-copilot-enablement-program.markdown

 Distributing GitHub Copilot licenses is the easy part.
 Building organizational capability to leverage AI is the real work.

-The shift from synchronous, single-threaded development to asynchronous, multi-threaded workflows requires intentional leadership.
-You must invest in training programs, drive cultural change by celebrating wins and sharing success stories, redesign workflows to enable parallel experimentation, and commit to continuous learning as AI capabilities evolve.
+The shift to AI-assisted development requires intentional leadership.
+You must invest in training programs, drive cultural change by celebrating wins and sharing success stories, and commit to continuous learning as AI capabilities evolve.

-Start by teaching your team to ask "Should Copilot do this?" before starting routine tasks.
-Build a continuous enablement program with weekly office hours, monthly showcases, and quarterly refreshers.
-Create the right culture by measuring what matters, sharing success stories, and ensuring leadership visibility.
-And redesign your coordination patterns (standups, code review, deployments) to support async workflows.
+Start by understanding the innovation curve and building enablement programs that serve all adopter types.
+Create weekly office hours, monthly showcases, and quarterly refreshers.
+Measure what matters with balanced metrics across adoption, impact, and quality.
+And be patient - transformation takes 6-12 months.

 The organizations that win in the age of AI won't be the ones who simply buy the best tools.
 They'll be the ones who build the best enablement programs, foster the right culture, and empower their developers to think differently about how work gets done.

+In my companion post, [Teaching Your Team to Think Async-First with GitHub Copilot]({% post_url 2025-11-25-teaching-async-thinking-with-copilot %}), I dive into the specific mindset shifts and workflow redesigns that make async, multi-threaded development possible.

 Happy leading!